-10.1 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures (See Appendix 5).
+- 10.1 Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures (See Appendix 5).
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
 We keep a record of known bullying incidents.
-All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.

-All staff are made aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse, gender based violence/sexual assaults, sexual harassment, sexting, physical abuse, initiating/hazing type violence and rituals.

-Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
-Different gender issues can be prevalent when dealing with peer on peer abuse.
-This could for example include girls being sexually touched/assaulted or boys being subject to initiation-type violence.

-At Cox Green School we believe that all children have a right to attend school and learn in a safe environment.
-Children should be free from harm by adults in the school and other students.

-We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's Behaviour Policy.

-Occasionally, allegations may be made against students by others in the school, which are of a safeguarding nature.
+All staff are aware that children with SEND and/or differences/perceived differences are more susceptible to being bullied/victims of child abuse. - 10.2 All staff are made aware that safeguarding issues can manifest themselves via child on child abuse.
+This is most likely to include, but not limited to bullying (including cyber bullying), physical abuse, gender-based violence/sexual assaults, sexual harassment, sexting, physical abuse, initiating/hazing type violence and rituals. - 10.3 Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
+Different gender issues can be prevalent when dealing with child on child abuse.
+This could for example include girls being sexually touched/assaulted or boys being subject to initiation-type violence. - 10.4 At Cox Green School we believe that all children have a right to attend school and learn in a safe environment.
+Children should be free from harm by adults in the school and other students. - 10.5 We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's Behaviour Policy. - 10.6 Occasionally, allegations may be made against students by others in the school, which are of a safeguarding nature.
 Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.
 It is likely that to be considered a safeguarding allegation against a pupil, some of the following features will be found.